edbullen/mlflow-custom/README.md

 ## Example Hybrid Function

-A hypothetical model-function is used to illustrate the use-case.
+A hypothetical model-function is provided to illustrate the use-case.

 a Hybrid Function or [Piecewise Function](https://en.wikipedia.org/wiki/Piecewise) is implemented that combines two different functions depending on the value of x (the domain).